MiSikora/laboratory/library/docs/gradle-plugin.md

 ## Feature flag sources factory

-If you want to group all feature flag sources in a similar way to feature flags you can use `featureSourceFactory()` function that collects them.
+If you want to group all feature flag sources similar to feature flags, you can use `featureSourceFactory()` function that collects them.

 ```groovy
 laboratory {